This article has links to products and services we love, which we may make commission from.

 1. Enjoy the Ferry Ride from Mull

-The starting point for your trip to Iona will be from Fionnphort in the south of the Isle of Mull.
+Your trip to Iona will start from Fionnphort, which is located south of the Isle of Mull.

 Since no cars are permitted on the Inner Hebrides island of Iona, there is a car park to leave your car or camper at (fee-paying), a pub, public toilets and a beach.